Pradumnasaraf/DevOps/docs/bash-scripting/introduction.md

 slug: "/bash"
 ---

-We start by creating a file with the `.sh` extension.
-For example, `script.sh`.
-Then we write the script in it.
-For example:
+We usually start by creating a file with the `.sh` extension, for example `script.sh`, and then add Bash commands to it.

 Basic Script